 The unit features 30 private adolescent rooms located in small quiet pods that enable staff to closely monitor and quickly respond to patients.

 Adolescents and their families are assigned to an attending psychiatrist and a family therapist.
-The clinical team also includes a psychologist, nurses and milieu therapists who work directly with the adolescents.
+The clinical team also includes a psychologist, nurses and milieu associates who work directly with the adolescents.
 Treatment includes group therapy two or more times a day that focuses on addressing each child's behavior and helping him to develop coping skills.

 Adolescent Program(Viewing or printing these handbooks requires Adobe Acrobat Reader.
 If you don't have it installed you can download it now for free.)